peteroupc/peteroupc.github.io/randomfunc.md

 * The [**_cumulative distribution function_**](https://en.wikipedia.org/wiki/Cumulative_distribution_function), or _CDF_, returns, for each number, the probability for a randomly generated variable to be equal to or less than that number; the probability is in the interval [0, 1].
 * The [**_probability density function_**](https://en.wikipedia.org/wiki/Probability_density_function), or _PDF_, is, roughly and intuitively, a curve of weights 0 or greater, where for each number, the greater its weight, the more likely a number close to that number is randomly chosen.<sup>[**(21)**](#Note21)</sup>

-If a probability distribution's **PDF is known**, one of the following techniques, among others, can be used to generate random numbers that follow that distribution.
+If a probability distribution's **PDF is known**, one of the following techniques, among others, can be used to generate random numbers that follow that distribution approximately.

 1. Use the PDF to calculate the weights for a number of sample points (usually regularly spaced).
 Create one list with the sampled points in ascending order (the `list`) and another list of the same size with the PDF's values at those points (the `weights`).
 Finally generate [**`ContinuousWeightedChoice(list, weights)`**](#Continuous_Weighted_Choice) to generate a random number bounded by the lowest and highest sampled point.
 This technique can be used even if the area under the PDF isn't 1. **OR**
 2. Use [**_rejection sampling_**](#Rejection_Sampling).
 Choose the lowest and highest random number to generate (`minValue` and `maxValue`, respectively) and find the maximum value of the PDF at or between those points (`maxDensity`).
 The rejection sampling approach is then illustrated with the following pseudocode, where `PDF(X)` is the distribution's PDF (see also Saucier 2000, p.
 39).
 This technique can be used even if the area under the PDF isn't 1.